- Details

 . . . the Difference Between Them

-If you react badly to Wheat - then you probably have Gluten intolerance: up to 1 in 7 people are affected
+If you react badly to wheat - then you are in good company ... up to 1 in 7 people are affected or 15%.

 Symptoms of Wheat Intolerance and Gluten Intolerance (inc. Celiac Disease)

-The symptoms for wheat intolerance are various and usually have a delayed onset - many hours after eating - or up to 2 or 3 days later.
+The symptoms for wheat intolerance are various and usually have a delayed onset - many hours after eating - or up to two or three days later.
 This is why it is difficult for doctors to diagnose.
 Symptoms can be:

-- Neurological: headache, memory loss, behavioural difficulties, depression
+• Neurological: headache, migraine, memory loss, anxiety, learning difficulties in children, depression

-- Skin rashes, eczema, psoriasis, itching flaky skin
+• Skin rashes, eczema, psoriasis, itching flaky skin, hives

 I think I might have food intolerance: What should I do?